 As if those waters weren’t muddy enough, there are also some other more esoteric terms which you might hear (albeit less frequently) in the world of media asset management.
 These include:

 - PAM (Production Asset Management) — These tend to be fairly simple tools used for version tracking and storage interfacing to help production houses keep up with revisions on frequently edited files.
-PAM tools are falling out of favour as more production focused capabilities are being integrated into modern MAM and VAM systems.
+PAM tools are falling out of favour as more production focused capabilities are being integrated into modern MAM systems.
 Historically, they were a critical part of an asset manager’s tool kit.

 - WCM (Web Content Management) — A term used exclusively for tools to store, manage and edit HTML content.